jbouwh/omnikdatalogger/README.md

 # omnik-data-logger
 > WORK IN PROGRESS ...

+This is a Python3 based PV data logger with plugin support, specifically build for the Omniksol-5k-TL2.

 > **UPDATE**: i recently replaced my WiFi card with the [Omniksol TL2 Ethernet kit](https://webshop.ecotecworld.nl/inverter/omniksol/omniksol-tl2-ethernet-kit.html).
 As a result, the inverter is behaving differently with regard to fetching data.
 It has become a bit easier to fetch PV data using the following command:
 > ```
 > http http://10.0.1.169/status.json?CMD=inv_query